FrankRidder/BoxTurtleLid/README.md

 # BoxTurtleLid
 Lid / Hat for BoxTurtle Automated Filament

-Simple lid for the BoxTurtle, with option for filament dryer using a Polydryer base.
+Simple lid for the BoxTurtle, with an option for filament dryer using a Polydryer base.

-Requires 3 additional 2020 360mm aluminum extrusion - a printed alternative is included (Printable2020Extrusion) if prefered.
+Requires 4 additional 2020 360mm aluminum extrusions - a printed alternative is included (Printable2020Extrusion) if preferred.

 Note: The 2020 extrusion for the base front of the lid should either be printed, or some modification will be required to close correctly over the four lightboxes.

-Additionally 5 x 3mm acrylic panels are required.
+Additionally, 5 x 3mm acrylic panels are required.

 [Video Here](https://youtube.com/shorts/PpAaRm0n1hM)